nikkilocke/AccountServer/README.md

 If you do leave the package running all the time, it would be a good idea to create a bookmark to it in your web browser for ease of access.

 Note that the Google Chrome browser gives the best user experience with this package.
-It can run in any browser, but most other browsers do support HTML5 as well (e.g. by offering drop-down calendars for dates).
+It can run in any browser, but most other browsers do not support HTML5 as well (e.g. by offering drop-down calendars for dates).

 ## Backup and Restore